-8. Choose a monochrome wallpaper
+12. Choose a monochrome wallpaper

-Don't be afraid to incorporate pattern, just because you want a clean look.
-Adding a patterned wallpaper in monochrome is a great way to add a decorative element, without straying to far from the neutral scheme.
+Don't be afraid to incorporate pattern, even if you want a clean look.
+Adding a patterned wallpaper in monochrome is a great way to add a decorative element without straying too far from the neutral scheme.

-9. Pair white walls with dark tiles
+13. Pair white walls with dark floor tiles

 Will you be embracing the brilliance of white for your hallway?

 Get the Ideal Home Newsletter

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Tamara was Ideal Home's Digital Editor before joining the Woman & Home team in 2022.
 She has spent the last 15 years working with the style teams at Country Homes & Interiors and Ideal Home, both now at Future PLC.
 It’s with these award wining interiors teams that she's honed her skills and passion for shopping, styling and writing.
 Tamara is always ahead of the curve when it comes to interiors trends – and is great at seeking out designer dupes on the high street.

 How much does it cost to run central heating for one hour?

 And it’s going to become even more expensive soon